Nat-Lab/ns3-bgp-netgen/README.md

 }
 ```

+### Preprocessor Directives

+There is preprocessor in ns3-netgen, and preprocessor directives start with the `@` sign.

+Currently, only one directive is available: `@include <filename>`.
+This directive allows you to include another ns3-netgen configuration file.
+Any line with  `@include <filename>` will be replaced with the content of the file specify in the `filename` parameter during preprocessing.

 ### Blocks

 In the root of the configuration document, three variables can be set. `options` for options, `network` for defining a network, and `router` for defining a router.